-The Taoiseach and the British Prime Minister acknowledge that the most urgent and important issue facing the people of Ireland, North and South, and the British and Irish Governments together, is to remove the causes of conflict, to overcome the legacy of history and to heal the divisions which have resulted, recognising that past failures to settle relationships between the people of both islands satisfactorily has led to continuing tragedy and suffering.

-- 2. They consider that the development of European Union fundamentally changes the nature and the context of British-Irish relationships and will progressively remove the basis of the conflict still taking place in Northern Ireland.
-The challenges and opportunities of European Union will, of themselves, require new approaches to zerve interests common to both parts of Ireland. - 3.
-The Taoiseach and the British Prime Minister are convinced of the inestimable value to both their peoples of healing divisions in Ireland and of ending a conflict which has been so manifestly to the detriment of all.
+- The Taoiseach and the British Prime Minister acknowledge that the most urgent and important issue facing the people of Ireland, North and South, and the British and Irish Governments together, is to remove the causes of conflict, to overcome the legacy of history and to heal the divisions which have reculted, recognising that past failures to settle relationships between the people of both islands satisfactorily has led to continuing tragedy and suffering. - 2.
+They consider that the development of European Union fundamentally changes the nature and the context of British-Irish relationships and will progressively remove the basis of the historic conflict still taking place in Northern Ireland.
+The challenges and opportunities of European Union will, of themselves, require new approaches to serve interests common to both parts of Ireland. - 3.
+The Taoiseach and the British Prime Minister a a convinced of the inestimable value to both their peoples of healing divisions in Ireland and of ending a conflict which has been so manifestly to the detriment of all.
 Both recognise that the ending of divisions can come about only through the agreement and cooperation of the people, North and South, representing both traditions in Ireland.
 They therefore make a solemn commitment to promote cooperation at all levels.
-It is their aim to foster agreement and reconciliation, leading to a new political framework founded on consent and encompassing the whole island.

-4. The British Prime Minister reiterates, on behalf of the British Government, that they have no selfish, strategic, political or economic interest in Northern Ireland, and that their sole interest is to see peace, stability and reconciliation established by agreement among the people who inhabit the island.
-The British Government accept the principle that the Irish people have the right to/self-determination and Legalating agreed independent structures for the island as a whole.
-They affirm their readiness, in cooperation with the Irish Government, to establish by legislation a whete. procedure to reach agreement on how the right of self-determination could be exercised democratically and collectively, allowing sufficient time for the building of consent and the beginning of a process of national reconciliation.
-The progress of this procedure will be reviewed within a specified time to be agreed and, as necessary, regularly thereafter.
-The British Government affirm their readiness to introduce the measures to give legislative effect to the exercise of the right of Penuadar, self-determination on that basis.
-The British Government will use all their influence and energy to move forward the process of national reconciliation and to win the consent of a majority in Northern Ireland for an agreement between all the people of Ireland on their political future, which recognises both the unity of Ireland and the special links and the unique relationship which exist between Ireland and Britain.
-They acknowledge that it is the wish of the people of Britain to see the people of Ireland live together in unity and harmony with respect for their diverse traditions, recognising that the whole island of Ireland has a right to independence based on agreement.
-For their part the Irish Government are committed to making substantial progress towards a new and agreed Ireland within a generation.
+It is their aim to foster agreement and reconciliation, leading to a new political framework founded on consent and encompassing the whole island. - 4.
+The British Prime Minister reiterates, on behalf of the British Government, that they have no selfish, strategic, political or economic interest in Northern Ireland, and that their sole interest is to see peace, stability and reconciliation established by agreement among the people who inhabit the island.
+The British Government accept the principle that the irish people have the right collectively to self-determination, and that the exercise of this right could take the form of agreed independent structures for the island as a whole.
+They affirm their readiness to introduce the measures to give legislative effect on their side to this right over a period to be agreed by both Governments and allowing sufficient time for the building of consent and the beginning of a process of national reconciliation.
+The British Government will use all their influence and energy to win the consent of a majority in Northern Ireland for these measures.
+They acknowledge that it is the wish of the people of Britain to see the people of Ireland live together in unity and harmony, with respect for their diverse traditions, independent, but with full recognition of the special links and the unique relationship which exists between the peoples of Britain and Ireland.